remusao/node-app-packaging-template/README.md

 Output: A Docker image named `app` with base-size of `41MB`.

-Running the app: `docker run app ./app`
+Running the app: `docker run app-nexe ./app`